On the fractional susceptibility function of piecewise expanding maps: Introduction

+Observe also that fractional derivatives do not enjoy a Leibniz formula with finitely many terms for the derivative of a product, so we cannot expect fractional susceptibility functions to be as well-behaved as ordinary ones.

+We next make a few comments about our method of proof.
 We shall consider transfer operators acting on Sobolev spaces $\HH^{\tau,p}$ with $p>1$, close to $1$, and $0<\tau <1/p$.
 These spaces give us more flexibility than the $BV$ spaces classically used for piecewise expanding interval maps.
 We exploit the bounds of Thomine \cite{Thomine} for the essential spectral radius of $\LL_t$ on such spaces $\HH^{\tau,p}$.
 In particular, we have $\rho_0 \in \HH^{\tau,p}$ (see the beginning of \S\ref{standard}), so that, for each $\eta <1$, the function $M^\eta_x \rho_0$ belongs to a Sobolev space on which the transfer operator $\LL_t$ associated to $f_t$ has a spectral gap (see \eqref{oldstuff}).
 In order to apply the stable exponential decorrelation result of Keller--Liverani \cite{KellerLiverani}, we need Lasota--Yorke bounds which are uniform in $t$.
 Such bounds were known for the BV norm, but we have to carry out the corresponding estimates for the Sobolev spaces.